Kyunki Saas Bhi Kabhi Bahu Thi: Directors

-Kyunki was directed by many directors starting with Kaushik Ghatak who initially directed the series for 150 episodes.
+The show was directed by many directors starting with Kaushik Ghatak who initially directed the series for 150 episodes.
 As it progressed, it was directed by Ashish Patil, Nivedita Basu, Suraj Rao, Santosh Badal, Dharmesh Shah, Santram Varma, Santosh Bhatt, Garry Bhinder, Deepak Chavan, Sanotsh Bhatt, Fahad Kashmiri, Avhiroop Mazzumdar, Jeetu Arora, Santosh Kolhe, Vicky Chauhan, Rohit Dwivedi, Deepak Sharma, Shyam Maheshwari, Talat Jani, Hitesh Tejwani, Anoop Chaudhary and V.G Roy.

 Development

 The shooting of the serial began on 7 April 2000.
 On 13 April 2005, the serial completed 1000 episodes which aired for 45 minutes rather than usual 30 minutes where producer Ekta Kapoor herself was seen in the episode.
 Aksahdeep Saigal's entry scene in 2004 as Ansh Gujral was the serial's costliest scene shot which cost about Rs.
 5 Lakhs.

 The show took a leap in story three times including 20 years leap on 18 February 2002, followed by a 3 years leap and again a 20 years leap on 7 June 2006.

-Before its premiere, the serial's name was Amma, but actor and director Sachin Philgaonkar gave it the name Saas Bhi Kabhi Bahu Thi to Balaji Telefilms.
+Before its premiere, the serial's name was Amma, but actor and director Sachin Pilgaonkar gave it the name Saas Bhi Kabhi Bahu Thi to Balaji Telefilms.
 Kyunki was added to the beginning of the name by Ekta Kapoor.

-Besides shooting in India, the series was also shot in foreign locations including Sydney, Australia in 2003 and Switzerland.
+Besides shooting in India, the series was filmed in foreign locations including Sydney, Australia in 2003 and Switzerland.
 In India the series was filmed at Mumbai's Powai, Kandivali, Film City at Goregaon.

 In 2007 and 2008, the series had a crossover with Kahaani Ghar Ghar Kii.

 Casting

 The character Mihir was named after Ekta Kapoor's school friend Mihir Shah.
 The character Tulsi was adopted from Harkishan Mehta's work, Jad Chetan.

 Earlier, Jignesh Gandhi was cast as Mihir.
-However, later the role came down for Amar Upadhyay and Cezzane Khan.
+However, later the role's contenders were Amar Upadhyay and Cezzane Khan.
 Upadhyay was chosen while Khan went for Kasautii Zindagii Kay.
-Smiti Irani auditioning among many girls was initially declined by the team in the production house stating her as 'not fit for TV'.
+Smiti Irani, auditioning among many girls, was initially rejected by the production house casting team stating her as 'not fit for TV'.
 But, producer Ekta Kapoor overruled them and cast her as Tulsi having great faith in her.

 After Amar Upadhyay quit in 2001, after the death of his character, nationwide protests made him return.
 In 2002, on a generation leap, Upadhyay quit to venture into Bollywood and was replaced by Inder Kumar.
-After Kumar quit in later that year, he was replaced by Ronit Roy as Mihir who played the role until the end.
+After Kumar quit later that year, he was replaced by Ronit Roy as Mihir who played the role until the end.

 In June 2007, Smriti Irani playing Tulsi quit the serial as she was busy producing her serials and was replaced by Gautami Kapoor.
-Soon, in April 2008, Irani returned and Kapoor's character was revealed as Tulsi's imposter.
+However, in April 2008, Irani returned and Kapoor's character was revealed as Tulsi's imposter.